TheHannuAWS/AWS-Immersion-Day/Lab1/README.md

    ````
  Nodes should be visible as STATUS "**Ready**" within ~minute.

- Validate you have multiple (three) interfaces on your EC2 worker node(s) attached - and Multus interfaces are tagged with node.k8s.amazonaws.com/no_manage "true" (in AWS console)
+ Optional: Validate in AWS console you have multiple (three) interfaces on your EC2 worker node(s) attached - and Multus interfaces are tagged with node.k8s.amazonaws.com/no_manage "true"

 If all looks good (kubectl get nodes command shows "Ready" worker node instance, networks are as configured) - proceed to [Lab2](https://github.com/TheHannuAWS/AWS-Immersion-Day/tree/main/Lab2)